Code-Institute-Submissions/CarSales/README.md

 ### Development Issues
   - SQLAlchemy Operational Errors - On the homepage and used stock pages the queries to pull data will sometimes take too long to complete or they don't receve a full answer on the first time of asking, so Heroku throws an internal error.
 (I think the course could go into sql optimisations a bit, this is supposed to be a stream on back-end development.)
   - **Fixed** Flask-Paginate - The last page of the flask paginate query is alwas empty.
 No matter how much data goes into the database or the query filters.
+  - Sometimes there is an Operational Error.
+It happens because MySQL doesn't receive a complete answer from the server.
+It can happen with the User or UsedStock.

 ## Tech Used